Limassol Marathon

 The Limassol Marathon is part of an annual European race series which takes place in Limassol, Cyprus.
-It was first run in 2006.
+It was first introduced in 2006.
 The event features a number of races over two days, including a marathon.

 The marathon is recognized by the Association of International Marathons and Distance Races and the International Association of Athletics Federations.

 History

-In 2015 the Marathon attracted more than 10,000 participants from 50 countries, of whom about 15% came from abroad.
-Runners are mostly European but participation from Japan, US, Brazil, Australia, China and Turkey are very common.
+In 2015, the Marathon attracted more than 10,000 participants from 50 countries, of whom about 15% came from abroad.
+Runners are mostly European however, participation from Japan, US, Brazil, Australia, China and Turkey is very common.
 The oldest runner in 2015 was Cypriot Andreas Pampakas, aged 78 with children as young as 5 years old participating as well.

-The thirteenth edition was held on 23 and 24 of March 2019.
+The thirteenth run was held on 23 and 24 of March 2019.